 Japanese authorities arrested the last fugitive suspected in a deadly 1995 nerve gas attack on the Tokyo subway, police said Friday.

 The suspect was caught in front of a comic book cafe in the Ota ward of Tokyo.
 Police were working on positive identification.

 A fingerprint test positively identified the man as Katsuya Takahashi, 54, the only suspect in the gas attack case who remained at large, a spokesman for the Tokyo Metropolitan Police said.

 Takahashi is being held on suspicion of murder and attempted murder in relation to the attack, according to the spokesman.

 During the morning rush-hour in March 1995, members of the Aum Supreme Truth cult released sarin gas that led to the deaths of 13 people and sickened more than 5,500 commuters.

 In recent days, thousands of police were on the trail of Katsuya Takahashi, 54.

 More than 200 members of the cult were convicted after the gas attack.
 Thirteen, including Shoko Asahara, the cult’s blind guru, were sentenced to death.
 However, no one has been executed.

-The cult claims to be a benign religious group, but at the height of its activities in the 1990s, it preached the world was coming to an end and it must arm itself to prepare for various calamities.
+The cult now claims to be a benign religious group, but at the height of its activities in the 1990s, it preached the world was coming to an end and that it must arm itself to prepare for various calamities.